 In June 2015, we had another baby girl who was born 1 day premature and spent 9 days in the NICU before coming home with no health issues.

 In March 2017, we found out we were expecting again and I suspended Umbrella Box requests until I could catch up with the very large number of submissions already in my queue.
-It's taken over 6 months to finish them as I am finding that pregnancy after loss (PAL) is just as tiring emotionally, mentally, and physically as ever.
-Baby girl will hopefully arrive sometime in November or early December. <3
+It took over 6 months to finish them as pregnancy after loss (PAL) was just as tiring emotionally, mentally, and physically as ever.
+Another rainbow baby girl arrived in November. <3

 This project and ministry is my dream that came from piecing some of the broken places of me back together.
 It's been a few years in the making.
 I wanted to give parents facing the loss of a baby during pregnancy something tangible and comforting to hold onto and a place to easily find resources and information.

 My hope is to also help the people who love the families who have lost a baby--the people who are so desperate to comfort but feel as though they can only stand helpless, not knowing what will help and what will cause more hurt.
 I want to support others in a way I longed to be supported and in a way that others longed to support me but didn't know how.

 Images of beach artwork created by Carly Marie Dudley. www.theseashoreofremembrance.blogspot.com